 We continue to keep abreast of all proposed regulatory changes and ensure that where possible we participate in industry debate to contribute towards securing a sound and sustainable scheme.
-We are closely involved in reviewing the options for collaborative investing across London schemes.
 We will continue to keep you updated of proposed changes to the scheme through various communication channels including our website, newsletters and our annual general meeting.
-The Annual General Meeting was held on 5 March 2015 which incorporated presentations from several experts.
-Feedback from those who attended was excellent and next year we will once again be holding a member engagement day with one to one surgeries for some members to discuss individual queries.
+The Annual member engagement day was held on 23 February 2016 which took the form of one to one surgeries with individuals.
+Feedback from those who attended was excellent and next year we will once again be holding a full Annual General Meeting where presentations will be made to all scheme members from various experts.